andvarienterprises/www.strategichopes.co/content/coachingservices.md

 For more on that this means, see [Dave's Coaching Approach](/coachingapproach) and [What to Expect](/whattoexpect).
 There's also a [FAQ](/faq).

 I have over 15 years experience managing, coaching and influencing Technical Leaders, Managers and Executives of all levels, from people new to the tech industry, to CEOs.
 I maintain a more complete profile on [my personal log](https://log.andvari.net/pages/about.html).
-My key areas of interest are in development of principled and happy leaders and managers, as well as teams that work well together, often spanning many timezones and points of view.
+My key areas of interest are in development of principled and happy leaders and managers, as well as teams that work well together, often spanning many time zones and points of view.

 ### Individual Engagements